5 Exercises to Increase Singing Power Like Crazy!

 Clearly, if you’re wondering how to sing better, singing with more power is essential no matter what music you like.

-But how do you actually increase your singing power?
+But how do you actually improve singing power?

 In order to understand that, let’s talk a little bit about how the singing voice works.

 Singing power comes from the interaction of your breath and your vocal cords.

 To put it simply: